joymallick/EDA-COVID-19-Pandemic-Metrics/README.md

 ## Project Description
 The primary objective of this project is to conduct an automated exploratory data analysis of the [COVID-19 dataset](https://ourworldindata.org/coronavirus) from Our World in Data.
 The analysis focuses on the following 3 main research point:
-1. Understand how the number of cases and deaths differ across continents on a yearly level.
-2. Explore the influence of factors such as life expectancy, GDP per capita, and population density on the number of cases and deaths.
+1. Explore the influence of factors such as life expectancy, GDP per capita, population density and median age on the number of cases and deaths.
 Given one of the just mentioned factors, compare the average number of cases/deaths between countries with values of the factor above the median and those with values below the median.
+2. Understand how the number of cases and deaths differ across continents on a yearly level.
 3. Explore the relationship between deaths, cases and vaccinations.
 Are deaths and vaccinations correlated?
 How did all these metrics evolve in time?

 For point 3., due to missing values reasons, we restrict the analysis to Europe.

-For each of the above research questions we provide 3 workflows enumerated accordingly, i.e workflow 1 tackles point 1, workflow 2 point 2 and workflow 3 point 3. <br>
+For each of the above research questions we provide 3 workflows enumerated accordingly, i.e workflow 1 tackles point 1, workflow 2 point 2 and workflow 3 point 3.
+For each workflow, by changing the configurable parameters (see below for details), it's possible to get insights on different declinations of each research point.
+For example, given point 2., it's possible to choose as outcome of interest either the total number of cases or the total number of deaths per continent and to choose the year of interest starting from 2020 up to 2024. <br>
-For detailed information on the structure refer to the corresponding `requirements.md` files in the `docs` folder, while for details on how to launch each workflow and on the produced outputs, as well as configuration options, refere to the Usage section below.
+For detailed information on the comonents of the workflows refer to the corresponding `requirements.md` files in the `docs` folder, while for details on how to launch each workflow and on the produced outputs, as well as configuration options, refer to the Usage section below.
 All the workflows are based on the workflow management system [Snakemake](https://snakemake.readthedocs.io/en/v6.15.5/getting_started/installation.html).

 ### Data Source: